mailermailer/mailermailer-wp/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+* Fix bug where the same notification would display multiple times

 = 1.0.2 =
 * Fix bug where hidden fields were being displayed on the signup form